Accommodations: Comfort. Exertion level: 3 (7 is most strenuous)

 Hike – strenuous, 7-8 hours (about 10 miles) with 4,400’ elevation gain and 3,200’ loss.

-In the morning, a short drive brings us to the end of the valley, and our trailhead at the pilgrimage chapel of Notre Dame de la Gorge, a church of strange Baroque architecture with Renaissance frescoes on its interior.
-From the church we walk along an old Roman road that climbs steadily through a beautiful forest, and crosses broad alpine pastures, passing rustic chalets as we make our way to the Col du Bonhomme (7,600’), our first pass.
-After lunch at the Col du Bonhomme, a short, gradual uphill traverse takes us across Col de la Croix-du-Bonhomme (8,200’), with superb vistas over the Tarantaise region.
-After a brief rest, we have a long, sometimes steep descent through rich, open pastures to the remote summer village of Les Chapieux (5,200’).
-Our simple hiker’s inn is superbly situated at the southern limit of the Massif du Mont Blanc, and offers a much deserved hearty dinner.
+In the morning we make our way to the end of the valley and to our trailhead at the pilgrimage chapel of Notre Dame de la Gorge – a church of strange Baroque architecture.
+From the church we walk along an old Roman road that climbs steadily through a beautiful forest, crosses broad alpine pastures, and passes rustic chalets as we make our way to the Col du Bonhomme (7,600'), our first pass.
+After lunch at the Col du Bonhomme, a short, gradual uphill traverse takes us across Col de la Croix-du-Bonhomme (8,200'), with superb vistas over the Tarantaise region.
+After a brief rest, we have a long and sometimes steep descent through rich, open pastures to the remote summer village of Les Chapieux (5,200').
+Our simple hiker's inn is superbly situated at the southern limit of the Massif du Mont Blanc, and offers us a much deserved hearty dinner.

 Note: Today is one of our longest and most strenuous days on the Tour du Mont Blanc, as we cross two mountain passes, the Col du Bonhomme (7,600’), and the Col de la Croix-du-Bonhomme (8,200’).